bentoml/BentoML/README.md

 Our vision is to empower Machine Learning scientists to build and ship their own models end-to-end as production services, just like software engineers do.
 BentoML is enssentially this missing 'build tool' for Machine Learing projects.

-With that in mind, here is the top design goals for BentoML:

-* Multiple framework support - BentoML should supports a wide range of ML frameworks out-of-the-box including Tensorflow, PyTorch, Scikit-Learn, xgboost and can be easily extended to work with new or custom frameworks.

-* Best Practice built-in - BentoML users can easily customize telemetrics and logging for their model, and make it easy to integrate with production systems.

-* Streamlines deployment workflows - BentoML supports deploying models into REST API endpoints with Docker, Kubernetes, AWS EC2, ECS, Google Cloud Platform, AWS SageMaker, and Azure ML.

-* Custom model runtime - Easily integrate your python code with high-performance model runtime backend(e.g. tf-serving, tensorrt-inference-server) in real-time model serving.

 ## Releases and Contributing